 What’s the funniest most dated item in your closet?
 Please share in the comments.

-For artwork to energize your home, order through jeanprominski.com or on Etsy.
+- For artwork to energize your home, order through jeanprominski.com.